Memory Pegs

 Two – zoo.

-As you push through the crowd at the monkey cage, you see that the monkey hanging from the leafless tree is drinking a glass of milk.
+As you push through the crowd at the monkey cage, you see a monkey hanging from the leafless tree drinking a glass of milk.

 Close your eyes, engage your imagination, and visualize this now